 Luckily there are a lot of volunteers trying to find the nests to exterminate them.
 But there’s almost no stopping.
 The reason for this is because an Asian hornet makes a primary nest, usually somewhere low to the ground.
 And once they have enough workers they start on the secondary.
 A secondary nest can spawn 50 to 500 new queen, who each will make their own nests, and so on and so on.

+As you can see, that’s not great.
 Now, if you were to tell me a few years ago that in the future I would be part of a beekeeping association and be hunting for these hornet nests I’d just find it amusing; “Me a beekeeper?
 Hah”

 And yet here we are, a few weeks into my new hobby and I have to admit that it is a new passion of mine.
 Who knew that I could enjoy the whole beekeeping process so much.
 I sure didn’t.